yochannah/carpentries.org/pages/core-team-projects.md

 </details>

 ## Membership Team
-<br/>Erin Becker · François Michonneau · Karen Word · Kari L. Jordan · Serah Rono · Sher!
-Hurt · Angelique Trusler
+<br>Team Lead: Al Obayuwana
+<br>Team Members: Angelique Trusler · Kari Jordan · Talisha Sutton-Kennedy

-Led by Erin Becker, the Membership Team coordinates the growing number of Carpentries Member Organisations, which build local communities and bring together all The Carpentries programs at organisations across the globe.
+Led by Al Obayuwana, the Membership Team coordinates the growing number of Carpentries Member Organisations, which build local communities and bring together all The Carpentries programs at organisations across the globe.
 Some of the projects the Membership Team has embarked on since January 2019 include: creating and deploying a membership survey.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>